icelu/icelu.github.io/_pages/research.md

 * Hechuan Yang, Bingxin Lu, Lan Huong Lai, Abner Herbert Lim, Jacob Josiah Santiago Alvarez, Weiwei Zhai (2019).
 PSiTE: A phylogeny guided simulator for tumor evolution.
 Bioinformatics, 35(17), 3148-3150. https://doi.org/10.1093/bioinformatics/btz028.

-## Detecting lateral gene transfer and recombination in microbial genomes
+## Understanding the evolution of microbial genomes
 Lateral gene transfer (LGT) and recombination are common and important evolutionary processes in microbes.
 We have developed two machine learning methods to predict genomic islands (GIs), a large genomic region probably acquired by LGT which may contain genes related to pathogenesis and antibiotic resistance.
+We are also interested in developing and applying new methods to other important problems in microbial evolution.

 <figure>
   <a href="/images/gicluster.jpg">